Table of Contents

 Dining in Athens is normally a laid-back affair, with meals starting late and lingering well into the afternoon or evening.
 In fact, many restaurants in Athens start dinner service at 8 pm and don’t get busy for another hour or two.

-Though not fancy or sporting Michelin stars, these restaurants served us food that satisfied our souls and made us wish we grew up with Greek grandmothers.
+Though not fancy or sporting Michelin stars, these restaurants serve the kind of food that satisfies our souls and makes us wish we grew up with Greek grandmothers.
 These are our favorite casual restaurants in Athens:

 Diporto (Δίπορτο)